aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 ### Pricing
 Below are the options for a buyer to choose from when considering owning or buying a PCB.
 For each option a buyer can order an already designed / made PCB or order a new PCB accroding to custom specifications and needs.

-The table below is for custom PCB orders according to buyer specifications. on the price listed is included 50 pcs (not assembled) delivered at the door.
+The table below is for custom PCB orders according to buyer specifications that use conventional SMD components and MCUs ( ESP32, Atmel, ST, etc).
+On the price listed is included 50 pcs (not assembled) delivered at the door.
+Contact me for other options and PCB sizes.

 | max PCB size (mm2) (1) | max. n. components | n. copper layers | allow/has any ready made sub-circuit designs (2) | Hardware Licensing (3)| Price starts at (USD)(4) |
 |--------------------|--------------------|------------------|--------------------------------------|--------------------|-------------|